kellyjonbrazil/jc/README.md

 ### Options
 - `-a` about `jc`.
 Prints information about `jc` and the parsers (in JSON, of course!)
 - `-d` debug mode.
-Prints trace messages if parsing issues encountered (use `-dd` for verbose debugging)
+Prints trace messages if parsing issues are encountered (use `-dd` for verbose debugging)
 - `-m` monochrome JSON output
 - `-p` pretty format the JSON output
 - `-q` quiet mode.
 Suppresses parser warning messages